Iittala: History

-Sales of their products in Finland were also continuously under competition from the ever-growing import of foreign glassware but Iittala enjoyed continued success until the oil crisis of the mid-1970s, when it had to cut back on its operations.

-In 1981 Iittala was Finland's largest exporter of glass accounting for 77% of exports.
-In 1983 Iittala glassworks had 530 employees.
-Glass manufacturing was relocated to another Ahlström business unit in 1985, since Iittala was now focused mainly on exports.
+Sales of their products in Finland were also continuously under competition from the ever-growing import of foreign glassware, but Iittala enjoyed continued success until the mid-1970s oil crisis, when it had to cut back on its operations.
+In 1981, Iittala was Finland's largest exporter of glass, accounting for 77% of exports.
+In 1983, Iittala Glassworks had 530 employees.
+Glass manufacturing was relocated to another Ahlström business unit in 1985 since Iittala was now focused mainly on exports.

-In 1988 the owners of the Iittala glassworks, A, Ahlström Corporation and Wärtsilä, the owners of Nuutajärven Lasi, the Humppila glassworks and Napapiirin Lasi merged into Iittala-Nuutajärvi Oy.
-A, Ahlström retained 70% of the shares and Wärtsilä 30%.
-Product collections stayed the same but the brand name Iittala was used for exports.
+In 1988, the owners of the Iittala glassworks, A. Ahlström Corporation and Wärtsilä, the owners of Nuutajärven Lasi, the Humppila glassworks, and Napapiirin Lasi, merged into Iittala-Nuutajärvi Oy.
+Ahlström retained 70% of the shares, and Wärtsilä retained 30%.
+Product collections stayed the same, but the brand name Iittala was used for exports.

-In 1990 Iittala-Nuutajärvi Oy was sold to the Hackmann Group who had obtained Arabia and Rörstrand-Gustavsberg.
-The Designor business area of the Hackman Group was renamed to Iittala oy ab in 2003.
+In 1990, Iittala-Nuutajärvi Oy was sold to the Hackmann Group, which had acquired Arabia and Rörstrand-Gustavsberg.
+The Designor business area of the Hackman Group was renamed Iittala oy ab in 2003.

-In 2004 the Italian ALI Group bought the Hackman Group and sold the business area Iittala oy ab to the Iittala management and the international private equity investment company ABN AMRO Capital.
+In 2004, the Italian ALI Group bought the Hackman Group and sold the business area Iittala oy ab to the Iittala management and the international private equity investment company ABN AMRO Capital.

-In 2007 Iittala was bought by Fiskars and is now, a group within the Fiskars Corporation.
+In 2007, Iittala was bought by Fiskars and is now a group within the Fiskars Corporation.
 The operative management of Iittala holds 3 percent of the shares.

-Structurally the Iittala Group has been merged into Fiskars Corporation and within the main 3 division of Fiskars are Home, Garden and Outdoor.
+Structurally, the Iittala Group has been merged into Fiskars Corporation, and within the main 3 divisions of Fiskars are Home, Garden, and Outdoor.